The NDIS Step by Step

 Support coordination can also be included in your NDIS plan.
 The Support Coordinator will help you put your plan into action.
 This is called plan implementation and helps you connect with the supports in your NDIS plan, maintain them and help you to achieve your goals.

-People’s needs and goals change over time, therefore your NDIS will be reviewed every 12 months to see how you are progressing with your goals and make sure you’re getting the support you need.
-If your personal circumstances change significantly and this affects the supports you need from the NDIS, you can request a plan review at any time by completing the change of circumstances form.
+People’s needs and goals change over time, therefore your NDIS plan will be reviewed every 12 months to see how you are progressing with your goals and make sure you’re getting the support you need.
+If your personal circumstances change significantly and this affects the supports you need from the NDIS, you can request a change of circumstance plan review at any time by completing the change of circumstances form.